Home

 Chestnut stuffing

 Large bowl of chopped chestnuts and bacon, sausage meat, thyme and chopped parsley.
 Beige pot with cooked chestnut stuffing.
 Chestnuts and thyme scattered.
-Wooden surface.

 I can’t imagine roasting a turkey without a good chestnut stuffing and Delia Smith’s eighteenth-century version is a favourite.